kco4776/ChanwooKim.github.io/README.md

 # GitHub Pages Template (Researcher Style)

-This is a lightweight Jekyll template based on the `ankitsultana/researcher` theme, customized to match the style of https://parkchanjun.github.io/ (font stack, colors, and layout).
+This is a lightweight Jekyll template based on the `ankitsultana/researcher` theme.

 ## Quick Start